kylebustard/cartesian-geometry/README.md

 To test this we need to build our actual data and our mock data to test against it.

-This is what our actual or _expected_ data will look like:
+This is what our actual result data will look like:

 ```javascript
     const triangle = makeTriangle([0, 0], [2, 4], [10, 5]); // Create a triangle
     const result = classifyTriangle(triangle);              // Invoke our soon to be created `classifyTriangle` function
 ```

-And this is what how we make our mock data:
+And this is what how we make our mock data or our **exptected** data:

 ```javascript
     const triangleMock = makeTriangle([0, 0], [2, 4], [10, 5]); // Create a triangle